Deductive Logic in Language Models: Horizontal vs Vertical Reasoning: Introduction

+The main contribution of this work is an in-depth, low-level account of the mechanisms and circuits that a small LM, trained from scratch with CoT, develops to perform horizontal reasoning.
+Classical mechanistic analysis tools have been applied for this purpose, and a novel method based on a truncated pseudoinverse is introduced to disentangle the information carried by queries, keys, and values.
+This contrasts with most previous studies, which focus on higher-level descriptions and usually restrict themselves to offering intuitions about the most complex reasoning steps.
+A further relevant contribution is to analyze the conditions under which horizontal and vertical reasoning can arise, both in the presence and absence of CoT and Curriculum Learning.

-Following a review of the related literature in Section 2, we formally introduce the task, the model architecture, and the training procedure in Section 3.
-Section 4 provides a detailed explanation of the inference-time behavior of the trained model, while Section 5 reports additional experimental findings.
-Finally, Section 6 presents concluding remarks and outlines directions for future research.
-All the experiments described in this paper are fully reproducible using the codebase available on \href{https://github.com/MatteoFerrara/Toward-Mechanistic-Explanation-of-Deductive-Reasoning-in-Language-Models}{Github}.
+After reviewing the related literature in Section 2, we formally define the two tasks in Section 3 and describe the model architecture in Section 4.
+Section 5 concentrates on horizontal reasoning and offers a low-level mechanistic account of the strategy acquired by a simple 2-layer model trained on Task 1 (with CoT).
+By contrast, Section 6 examines vertical reasoning and reveals the mechanism learned by a deeper 6-layer model applied to Task 2 (with CoT).
+In Section 7, we demonstrate that, without CoT, our models are unable to learn either Task 1 or Task 2, except in situations where generation biases can be leveraged to exploit statistical shortcuts.
+Section 8 then delves further into the role of CoT, showing that it influences horizontal and vertical learning in distinct ways.
+Finally, Section 9 provides concluding remarks and suggests avenues for future research.
+All the experiments described in this paper are fully reproducible using the codebase available on \href{https://github.com/MatteoFerrara/Deductive-Logic-in-Language-Models---Horizontal-vs-Vertical-Reasoning}{GitHub}.